bglamadrid/pugtail/README.md

 ## Adding or changing typographic fonts

-If you want to choose and utilize other fonts than the default ones, you can follow these two steps:
+To do this:
-- Indicate which ones you'll load at the `/src/includes/googlefonts.pug` subtemplate, in the `families` array.
+1. Indicate which ones you'll load at the `/src/includes/googlefonts.pug` subtemplate in the `families` array.
-- Declare these font families in the `tailwind.config.js` file, in the `theme.fontFamily` object.
+2. Declare these same font families in the `tailwind.config.js` file, in the `theme.fontFamily` object.
 In the future I might be able to provide a mechanism for a single source of truth regarding typography.
 But for now, you have to keep both files in mind.